The Gallery Street

 The Mikva

 Tucked away on the left, towards the end of the street as you continue down, is the simple Old City's women's mikva (ritual bath house).
-Opening hours are posted on the door, together with a contact no.
+Opening hours are posted on the door, together with a contact phone number.

 Shipping